 Population estimates for the Yellowstone/Sakakawea stock developed by Dr. Dennis Scarnecchia of the University of Idaho using tagging information from Montana and North Dakota have been consistent over 20 years (Figure 10).
 These closed population estimates with the mark-recapture data collected on spawning individuals for a given year estimate a subset of the entire population.
 In any given year there are off-year spawners and sexually immature fish residing within Lake Sakakawea that are not estimated.
 A strong class of young-of-the-year (YOY) fish were documented during reservoir transects in 2011.
-Sakakawea transects in 2012 and 2013 suggested that little reproduction occurred in these years but these surveys showed an unprecedented presence of sub-adult fish assumed to be the 2011-year class (Fred Ryckman, personal communication).
-While the 2011 cohort is the most recent year class that offers some promise of substantial contribution to the population, history has demonstrated that documenting high levels of reproduction for a year class of Paddlefish as young-of-the-year does not guarantee recruitment to adulthood.
+Sakakawea transects in 2012 and 2013 suggested that little reproduction occurred during these years but these surveys showed an unprecedented presence of sub-adult fish assumed to be the 2011-year class (Fred Ryckman, personal communication).
+During the 2017 season several small male Paddlefish were harvested that were thought to possibly be leading edge fish from the 2011-year class.
+Age analysis confirmed this and has provided evidence that the 2011-year class of Paddlefish will be recruiting to adulthood beginning with males over the next couple years and then females thereafter.
+It is still too early to determine how substantial the size of this year class will be.

-During the month of May in 2015, 40 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10 mile reach downstream of Intake FAS as part of a native fish passage study.
+During the month of May in 2015, 40 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS as part of a native fish passage study.
 The movements of telemetered Paddlefish in 2015 demonstrate passage over or around Intake Diversion Dam (Figure 11).
 Five Paddlefish migrated upstream of Glendive.
 Four continued upstream to the Powder River area, with one male Paddlefish migrating as far as Rosebud, MT.
-During the month of May in 2016, 58 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10 mile reach downstream of Intake FAS as part of a native fish passage study.
+During the month of May in 2016, 58 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS as part of a native fish passage study.
 In 2016, 0 of 53 Paddlefish that encountered Intake Diversion Dam passed over or around as flows were likely inadequate to make passage available (Figure 12).
+During the month of May in 2017, 13 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS as part of a native fish passage study.
+Newly tagged and previously tagged (2015, 2016) Paddlefish were relocated during 2017 telemetry and ground station tracking.
+Forty-nine telemetered Paddlefish encountered Intake Diversion Dam in 2017 with just 12 passing (24%) upstream, mostly through the side channel (9 Paddlefish) but also over the dam (3 Paddlefish).